THURSDAY, OCTOBER 14, 2021

 Click here for more information about Heather.

-William "Billy" E. Brewer, Jr., began his practice as a general practitioner in 1977.
+William E. "Billy" Brewer Jr. began his practice as a general practitioner in 1977.
 Beginning in 1987, he focused his practice on consumer bankruptcy.
-In April 2017, he joined the team at Janvier Law Firm PLLC in Raleigh, helping to expand its services to assist a wider range of clientele.
+In April 2017, he joined the team at Janvier Law Firm PLLC, helping to expand its services to assist a wider range of clientele.
 Billy's extensive experience not only as a bankruptcy lawyer, but as a general practitioner who handled real estate closings, divorce cases, and criminal matters, provides the background to deal with the numerous issues that arise in bankruptcy cases.